This post may contain affiliate links. Please read my disclosure policy.

 Hey y’all!
 Remember, last month when I introduced you to the #BlogFilmFood series featuring some of my favorite bloggers’ recipes and the movie Steel Magnolias?
 Well, this month (the third Friday of each month), it’s my turn to host!

-So in keeping with the theme of #BlogFilmFood, I’m bringing you a dish that fits in with the theme of the movie’s setting: Asian (martial arts) and California (where Daniel and his mom move).
+This dish fits in with the theme of the movie’s setting: Asian (martial arts) and California (where Daniel and his mom move).
 Remember the idea of our #BlogFilmFood is to create a virtual potluck so that you can hopefully be inspired to host one of your own with your own friends!

 My husband and kids actually make these Easy Shrimp and Pork Spring Rolls more often than I do!
 They’ve modified them just a bit from traditional rolls.
 The ingredients (pork mainly) are simpler than some other versions and with just a little bit of practice, they’ve gotten really good at rolling the rolls.
 You’ll probably be surprised how easy they are to make!